Emberlynn-Loo/tp/docs/UserGuide.md

     <h2><a href="#quick-start" id="quick-start">Quick Start</a></h2>
 </div>

+Ah, I see that you are excited to command me... <span class="hello_span">Let me show you how to make me work my magic quickly!!</span>

 1. Ensure you have Java `11` or above installed in your Computer.
 If not, see [FAQ](#faq) for instructions on how to install Java.

 2. Download the latest `Gene-nie.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-1/tp/releases).